fossxo/fossxo-gdd/source/technical-design/states.rst

 Game State
 ==========
 The game state is used for :ref:`ref-gameplay-single-player-mode` and :ref:`ref-gameplay-two-player-mode` games.
+The responsibilities of this state

-Responsibilities include:
+are:

 *   Spawn the player and AI opponent entities for playing the game.
 *   Handle player events for when marks are placed.
 *   Manage the game resource.
-*   Show the game environment with the environment resource.
+*   Show the game environment with the :ref:`ref-environments-resource`.
 *   Show the :ref:`ref-ui-game-board` widgets including the menu button and status text.
-*   Navigate to the :ref:`ref-main-menu-state`.
+*   Navigate to the main menu state.

 When the game state is started, the options to use are provided.
 This includes if the game is single-player or multiplayer.
 For single-player, this is the